fbpx

 A cozy, warm, inviting pumpkin breakfast, these healthy pumpkin spice waffles check all the boxes.
 Easy, fluffy, cozy and healthy!
 This easy recipe of pumpkin spice waffles combines all-purpose flour, almond flour, pumpkin puree, yogurt, pumpkin spices, and the extraordinary New Hampshire maple syrup.
 To keep it healthier, I chose the original maple syrup instead of sugar in this healthy pumpkin waffle recipe.
 These pumpkin spice waffles are healthy because they are made with wholesome fall ingredients.

-Healthy Pumpkin Spice Waffles (Fluffy + Easy)
+Pumpkin Spice Waffles (Fluffy + Easy)

 Description